blackbaud/sky-api-docs/content/docs/addins/concepts/extension-points/index.md

 Additional contextual information about the current record can be obtained through SKY API as needed based on the initial set of context values.

-The following extension points have been defined:
+The following section describes the extension points that have been defined to date:

-todo: improve this presentation

 ### Constituent